nomemory/java-bean-validation-extension/README.md

 # java-bean-validation-extension (JVBE)

 *JVBE* (aka Java Bean Validation Extension) is a small utils library that extends the [Java Bean Validation Specification](http://beanvalidation.org) with additional @Annotations.

-This is not a JSR-380 implementation, and should be used togheter with one (eg.: [hibernate-validator](http://hibernate.org/validator/)).
+If you are not familiar with JSR-380 (or the Java Bean Validation Specification) please follow [this nice tutorial](http://www.baeldung.com/javax-validation) first.

 ## Installing the library